vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 SERVICE SETS : BSS

-- A BSS (BASIC SERVICE SET) is a kind of infrastructure SERVICE SET in which CLIENTS connect to each other via an AP (ACCESS POINT) but not DIRECTLY to each other
+- A BSS (BASIC SERVICE SET) is a kind of Hạ tầng SERVICE SET in which CLIENTS connect to each other via an AP (Điểm truy cập) but not DIRECTLY to each other
 - A BSSID (BASIC SERVICE SET ID) is used to uniquely identify the AP
     - Other APs can use the SAME SSID but NOT THE SAME BSSID
-    - The BSSID is the MAC ADDRESS of the APs RADIO
+    - The BSSID is the Địa chỉ MAC of the APs RADIO
-- WIRELESS DEVICES request to *associate* with the BSS
+- Không dây DEVICES request to *associate* with the BSS
-- WIRELESS DEVICES that have associated with the BSS are called “CLIENTS” or “STATIONS”
+- Không dây DEVICES that have associated with the BSS are called “CLIENTS” or “STATIONS”
 - The AREA around an AP where its SIGNAL is usable is called a BSA (BASIC SERVICE AREA)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ef259f45-ead1-45f3-8ad3-5f343a763988)

 SERVICE SETS: ESS

-- To create LARGER WIRELESS LANS beyond the range of a SINGLE AP, we use an ESS (EXTENDED SERVICE SET)
+- To create LARGER Không dây LANS beyond the range of a SINGLE AP, we use an ESS (EXTENDED SERVICE SET)
-- APs with their own BSSs are connected by a WIRED NETWORK
+- APs with their own BSSs are connected by a WIRED Mạng
     - Each BSS uses the SAME SSID
     - Each BSS has a UNIQUE BSSID
     - Each BSS uses a DIFFERENT channel to avoid INTERFERENCE